Inexhaustible bottle

 The Inexhaustible Bottle is a classic magic trick performed by stage magicians.
-It dates to the 17th century and has since inspired many variations; well known examples include Any Drink Called For, The Bar Act, Satan's Barman, the Assassin's Teapot and Think-a-Drink.
+It dates to the 17th century and has since inspired many variations; well-known examples include Any Drink Called For, The Bar Act, Satan's Barman, Assassin's Teapot and Think-a-Drink.
 During the temperance movement it became The Obliging Tea Kettle, and the modern Magic Tea Kettle remains a common prop available at most magic stores.
 A slight variation is the Magic Funnel.
 Today, the trick is normally performed for children, although some stand-up shows retain a variation.

 Effect

 The magician produces a bottle or kettle and asks the audience to name any sort of drink: water, beer, tea, or any other liquid.
 The magician tips the bottle and pours out a glass of that drink.
 He then asks for another example, and another, with the bottle producing the drinks on demand, seemingly forever.
 At the end of the performance the bottle is broken open to reveal various objects.
 Kettles generally reveal a number of colored handkerchiefs inside, which are said to give the kettle its magical powers.